 Investigating “The Vampire”

 Did a vampire just murder a woman on a dark city street?
-The opening minutes of the episode indicates, yes.
+The opening minutes of the episode indicate, yes.

 Jump to a disco bar where the two title detectives try to pick up two single women, a sequence well at home during the decidedly un-P.C. mid-1970s entertainment era.
 Besides infusing levity to calm viewers after the violent opening, the scene appears to establish the characters.
 Starsky is goofy, and Hutch is cool.
-They have the odd bromance thing going, 40 years before the term came into existence.
-The network clearly expected the Halloween special to bring some new viewers and wanted to get the characters’ personalities across.
+They have the odd bromance thing going on 40 years before the term came into existence.
+The network clearly expected the Halloween special to attract new viewers and to convey the characters’ personalities.

 The two detectives follow a lead to a dance studio run by Nadasy, who notes, “The world is becoming an unsafe place to live.”
 For young women dancers, the sentiment is garishly accurate.
 Williams turns out to be the second victim killed the same way, leading Starsky to ask his partner, “You ever see any of those vampire movies?”
 Hutch responds casually, “That’s good, Starsky.”
 (Pats him on the shoulder) “That’s a very sensible conclusion.”
 The comment doesn’t rattle Hutch too much, as he’s familiar with his partner’s own personal weirdness.
 Besides, Hutch gets busy calling other police departments asking about criminals known for their “Blood fetishes.”

-The duo comes across a murder scene moments late, but Hutch chases a man in a cape up the stairs and onto the rooftop.
+The duo comes across a murder scene moments later, but Hutch chases a man in a cape up the stairs and onto the rooftop.
 Hutch never gets a good look at the cape-wearing Nadasy, so he can’t identify him.
-Hutch does see Nadasy leap to another rooftop and escape, a rooftop 25 feet away.
+Hutch sees Nadasy leap to another rooftop and escape, 25 feet away.
 And Hutch feels convinced, “He flew.”

-The chase scene is a great one because it establishes some belief in Hutch’s mind that maybe there is something to the vampire theory.
-The escape adds some questions to the viewers’ minds.
+The chase scene is great because it establishes, in Hutch’s mind, that there might be something to the vampire theory.
+The escape raises some questions in viewers’ minds.
 We’ve seen Nadasy walking around in sunlight, but could he still be a real vampire?

 The detectives start wondering if there’s something strange about Nadasy, as his students keep getting strangled and drained of blood.
 He’s worth investigating. (“You two could add a new dimension to the word boorish.”)

-The detectives gradually piece several facts together and know they need to play another visit to Nadasy’s playhouse.
+The detectives gradually piece together several facts and realize they need to pay another visit to Nadasy’s playhouse.
 Don’t think The Vampire makes it easy for them.

 The series also benefits by having the perfect director at the helm.